Jefferson Pierce (Arrowverse): Helping to stop the Crisis

 After The Flash, Nash Wells, Frost, Earth-90 Flash and Vibe fail to stop the Anti-Monitor's weapon, Nash brings Jefferson to Earth-1 to help contain the energy of the anti-matter weapon.
 He does so, but Earth-90 Flash sacrifices himself and saves the universe from total destruction.
 Nash teleported them back to the Waverider, where Jefferson meets Clark Kent / Superman and the other superheroes.
 Unfortunately, the Anti-Monitor appears and destroys the rest of the universe, killing Jefferson too.

 After Oliver Queen / Spectre sacrifices himself to restart the Multiverse and merge other Earths including Jefferson's, he saves Frost and Mick Rory from a shadow demon.
-Afterwords, he joins Kara Danvers / Supergirl, Sara Lance / White Canary, Clark Kent / Superman, J'onn J'onzz / Martian Manhunter, Barry Allen / The Flash and Kate Kane / Batwoman to form the Crisis Team.
+Afterwards, he joins Kara Danvers / Supergirl, Sara Lance / White Canary, Clark Kent / Superman, J'onn J'onzz / Martian Manhunter, Barry Allen / The Flash and Kate Kane / Batwoman to form the Justice League.
 Following their meeting, he returns to Freeland.

 Defeating Tobias Whale once and for all

 Following the dissolution of the A.S.A. and the War for Freeland, Jefferson began to mourn Henderson's death during the conflict.
-After doing so he decides to put an end on Tobias, now Mayor of Freeland, ambitions.
+After doing so he decides to put an end on the ambitions of Tobias Whale, now Mayor of Freeland.
 He eventually fights him and kills him.
 He finally decides to go back to retirement from the superhero life.